-Then there was Mary Ellen Pleasant.
 She was one of the richest and most powerful people in the state — and she was a black woman.
-In fact she was a freedom fighter; her nickname was "Black City Hall."
+Mary Ellen Pleasant was a real estate innovator and millionaire, a socialite — and an abolitionist known to the black community as "Black City Hall."

-Why did this extraordinary woman fall from the city’s graces, left to haunt its history as the voodoo queen?
-We start at the last stop on a city tour called the San Francisco Ghost Hunt.
+Why this change of focus?
+Our first clue is at the last stop on a city tour called the San Francisco Ghost Hunt.

 The tour brings you to the corner of Octavia and Bush streets, where Mary Ellen Pleasant’s mansion once stood.
 Six huge eucalyptus trees tower above the spot.
 Pleasant planted them herself over a hundred years ago.

 Jim Fassbinder guides the tour.
 He tells a tale that he admits is not quite fact, not quite fiction.

 He says Pleasant had power over San Franciscans because she practiced “voodoo.”
 He says some claim she was responsible for the death of four people, including her longtime business partner.
 Rumor has it her servant “found Mary Ellen pulling apart the bones of his head and picking out bits of his brain,” says Fassbinder.

 As the story goes, she’s haunted this corner ever since the day she died.
 But the story’s been mangled by history.
 What really happened?

 “It still is a mystery,” says Susheel Bibbs, “Her life is still a mystery.”

 Bibbs has been studying Pleasant for over 20 years.
 She says part of the reason it’s so hard to distinguish fact from fiction is because Pleasant herself never kept her story straight.